BOLL7708/sample_overlay/README.md

 * Start Apache with the `Start` button

 ## Usage
-Put the files in your webserver so PHP can run.
+Put the files in your webserver root so PHP can run, in XAMPP it's the `htdocs` folder.

 See `app.js` for settings regarding your hardware and update accordingly.

-Modify the CSS (or anything else) to make it look like you want it to.
+Modify the `styles.css` (or anything else) to make it look like you want it to.

 To show it off in your stream, add it as a browser source in whichever capture suite you prefer.